cgabriel5/nodecliac/README.md

 ##### Shell Support

-- nodecliac only works with Bash, seeing that it the only shell I use.
+- nodecliac only works with Bash, seeing that it is the only shell I use.
 However, if the project grows support for other shells (Zsh, Fish, etc.) could be added.

 ##### Editor Support (Syntax Highlighting)

 - I use Sublime Text and have created a language syntax file (`acmap.sublime-syntax`) for it.
 It can be accessed in the `resources/sublime-text/Auto Completion Map (acmap)` folder.
-Download the folder and place it in `User/` folder for Sublime Text to pickup.
+Download the folder and place it in the `User/` folder for Sublime Text to pickup.
 Personally, I have it stored like so: `/User/Languages/Auto Completion Map (acmap)`.
 - Support for other editors can also be added if the project grows.

 <a name="contributing"></a>